Terms and conditions

 All content is published under the license “CC BY-NC-ND” https://creativecommons.org/licenses adopted by the EUI at a centralized level for the project.

-Data Protection: Personal data of the author is published on the website upon his specific request.
-By publishing the data, the author gives his unambiguous consent to the publication of his data, in full knowledge of the fact that the information will consequently fall in the public domain.
+Data Protection: Personal data of the author is published on the website upon her/his specific request.
+By publishing the data, the author gives her/his unambiguous consent to the publication of her/his data, in full knowledge of the fact that the information will consequently fall in the public domain.
 The author remains fully responsible for the accuracy of the published data and for complying with legal and statutory requirements regarding data protection and especially with President’s Decision No.40/2013 of 27 August 2013 regarding Data Protection.
 In case personal data of third parties appear on the author’s webpage, she/he shall be responsible for having obtained the third parties’ consent for publication of the relevant data in case they haven’t already been made public.

 Responsibility for the update of this data remains within the author.
 Furthermore, the EUI doesn’t bear any responsibility regarding further processing of the personal data by third parties.